-The Authority's cash and investments are subject to custodial credit risk, which is examined in more detail below:
+The Authority's cash and investments are subject to several types of risk, which are examined in more detail below:

 Custodial Credit Risk of Bank Deposits

 Custodial credit risk is the risk that, in the event of a bank failure, the Authority's deposits may not be returned to it.
 The Authority does not have a deposit policy for custodial credit risk.
 As discussed above, the Authority's cash is pooled with Oakland County; therefore, the amount that was uninsured and uncollateralized cannot be determined.